yeriqqen/yeriqqen.github.io/public/blog/angular/angular-for.md

 ---
-title: "angular services"
+title: "angular @for"
-description: "Angular services"
+description: "Angular @for"
 pubDate: 2025-07-31
 featured: false
 ---